Corymbia/euca-check/README.md

 euca-check
 ==========

-Simple script(s) to check the health of a Eucalyptus installation.
+Simple script(s) to check the health of a Eucalyptus installation!